 Every pupil at Queen Elizabeth's School has a right to access the education to which they are entitled, and a duty to fully participate in it.
-By so doing, pupils derive maximum benefit from their education which in turn enables them to reach their full potential.
-Queen Elizabeth's School recognises the strong link between attainment and attendance, and acknowledges the important role that parents play in helping to ensure optimum rates of punctuality and attendance.
+By so doing, pupils derive maximum benefit from their education, which in turn enables them to reach their full potential.
+Queen Elizabeth's School recognises the strong link between attainment and attendance and acknowledges the important role that parents play in helping to ensure optimum rates of punctuality and attendance.
 The School believes that a coherently formulated and consistently applied Attendance Policy can greatly help to increase levels of attendance and reduce levels of unauthorised and unjustified absence.

-The School has particular regard to the Education Act 1996, the Education Act 2002, the Education (Pupil Registration) (England) Regulations as amended, and all other relevant legislation and guidelines.
+The School has particular regard to the Education Act 1996, the Education Act 2002, the Education (Pupil Registration) (England) Regulations as amended, and all other relevant legislation and guidelines, including 'Working together to improve school attendance' (DfE, 2024).